 Just like any kind of writing, there are so many areas or niches you can excel in as someone writing for other people.
 But, before you become a ghostwriter, you want to be very sure about your preferred writing niche.

-For example, while there are so many niches out there, the majority of these niches are grouped into three sub areas, the niche you’re passionate about, the profitable niche and the niche you have a professional expertise in.
+For example, while there are so many niches out there, the majority of these niches are grouped into three sub areas which are; the niche you’re passionate about, the profitable niche and the niche you have a professional expertise in.

-There are instances where you may be lucky that the niche you’re passionate about is the same as the lucrative and profitable niche where you excel at.
-In that case, you want to go for the niche right away.
+There are instances where you may be lucky that the niche you’re passionate about is also a very profitable niche where you can excel at.
+In that case, you want to go for that niche right away.

-But there are also situations where you’ll have to choose between going for a niche you’re passionate about, a lucrative niche that can bring in the cash or the professional niche where you’re trained or experienced to handle.
+But there are also situations where you’ll have to choose between going for a niche you’re passionate about, a lucrative niche that can bring in a reasonable income or the professional niche where you’re trained or well experienced to handle.

 If you ever get to this point, you have to take out time to choose what works for you, based on your own goals and the expectations you have for your career as a ghostwriter.
 This is very important.